wraafum/skb8czerwca/README.md

 # Succubus Corruption Game

 A small idle browser game about gathering Essence and corrupting a summoned succubus.
-Everything is written in vanilla JavaScript and structured as ES modules that run directly in the browser without any build step.
+Everything is written in vanilla JavaScript and structured as ES modules.
+These run directly in the browser with no build step.

 ## Running the Game